 Dishes in Bangkok food holds many different forms and can sometimes be rather intimidating to the Western mind and palate.
 However no trip is complete without at least trying all off the following dishes.
 Forget about the infamous pad Thaï and try your luck with the following dishes.

-1. Dishes in Bangkok : Crispy Pork (Moo Kgrob)
+1. What You Must Eat in Bangkok: Crispy Pork (Moo Kgrob)

 This is a dish that can be found cooked differently in many different parts of the world.
 In Thai cuisine, pork belly is blanched, then the skin is pricked, and then it’s flash-fried in fat, which creates a symphony of textures.
 It’s salty and porky, of course, but the skin is super-crunchy, the fat melts in your mouth and the meat is just chewy enough.
 It’s used many different ways, including stir-frys.
 Try it plain, or dipped in Thai chili sauce!